 The island is set away from the drug-related crime the mainland experiences and we felt safer in Cozumel than we did in Tulum and Playa del Carmen.

+Of course, usual safety precautions apply as nowhere is completely safe.
 There is a police presence on the island.
 Unlike in other parts of Mexico, police are pretty relaxed with foreigners and aren't likely to target you without reason.

 But overall, Cozumel is relatively crime-free.